 Mileage is tracked with a plug-in device, and drivers will be charged a monthly base rate, as well as a per-mile rate.
 SmartMiles® is currently available in Illinois, with plans to expand into additional states.

-Understanding Telematics and Usage-Based Car Insurance
+Understanding Telematics and Usage-Based Auto Insurance

 But there’s more.
 Respondents also stated that as long as their driving behaviors are being tracked, they want to save big.

-Mark Dunford, licensed agent and owner of the Dunford Insurance Agency, says the good news is that customers are saving big.
+Mark Dunford, a licensed agent and owner of the Dunford Insurance Agency, says the good news is that customers are saving big.
 As an agent who sells Nationwide’s SmartRide® and Progressive’s Snapshot, he says usage-based programs are a win — for both agents and drivers.

 “This helps give us a competitive advantage price-wise and helps us retain current clients,” he says.
 “My clients see an average discount once completing their program of about 22 percent.”